Psychology-inhibitory-control/INHIBITORY-CONTROL-AND-SOCIAL-TOLERANCE/README.md

 # Less tolerant macaque species are more impulsive and emotive than more tolerant ones
-Full data set
+Full data set,
-MATLAB codes
+MATLAB codes and
-Stimuli
+stimuli